Videos won't play on Mac

 In the 90s, our greatest fear was to encounter a virus.
-Today, all kinds of malware — adware, spyware, ransomware — are hiding all around the web, especially they are present in software downloads.
+Today, all kinds of malware — adware, spyware, ransomware — are hiding all around the web, especially in software downloads.

 So it might be possible that your Adobe Flash Player download was infected.
 But it’s not the end of the world yet!
 Even here, CleanMyMac X has got your back:

 - Download the free edition of CleanMyMac X (if you haven’t already done so).

 - Navigate to Malware Removal in the sidebar under the Protection section.